oracle/tribuo/docs/PackageOverview.md

 Tribuo includes experimental support for TensorFlow 1.14.
 Due to a lack of flexibility in TensorFlow 1.14's Java API, models still need to be specified in python, and have their graph definitions written out as a protobuf.
 The Java code accepts this protobuf and trains a model that can be used purely from Java.
-It includes a Java serialisation system so all TensorFlow models can be serialised and deserialised in the same way as other Tribuo models.
+It includes a Java serialisation system so that all TensorFlow models can be serialised and deserialised in the same way as other Tribuo models.
 TensorFlow models run by default on GPU if one is available.